exonum/exonum-doc/src/get-started/migrate-service.md

 Without data migration mechanism, it would be necessary to support the legacy data separately (thus bloating the codebase and reducing maintainability), hard-code it into service initialization, or abandon it altogether.
-Migration provides a swift solution to this problem.
+Migration provides a swift solution for this problem.

 ## Writing Migration Script